masalov/nui-ios/NUIKit/NUIKit/NUILayout/README.md

 that is more reasonable than the current frame returned by sizeThatFits method.
 See NUILabel for details of implementation.

 In addition there is NUIScrollView.
-It is scrollview that has only one subview and corresponding layout item and calculates content size automatically.
+It is scroll view that has only one subview and corresponding layout item and calculates content size automatically.